 20 Align the base, foam cushion and batting, then pull the cover over them until the top is positioned just right.
 Smooth with your hands and adjust so it is even, flat and taut.

 23 Plop the finished cushion in place … and take a seat!
+You deserve it. 😉

 Congrats, you are done!
 You now you have a professional-looking and comfy spot to sit!
 Enjoy.

-Please let me know if you make a cushion cover in the comment box below.
+Please let me know if you make a DIY Box Cushion Cover in the comment box below.
 I would love to see your projects!
-Are you inspired to BLOOM & SEW?
 Tag me @bebraveandbloom or use #bebraveandbloominspiration

 Subscribe to the Bloom newsletter.
 Select only the topics that interest you!
 Creative projects include crafts, sewing, recipes, hosting/entertaining, home/garden, and gnome-only emails.